 Following the initial publication of ISO/IEC 17011:2004 Conformity Assessment – General requirements for accreditation bodies accrediting conformity assessment bodies, IAF, ILAC and ISO issued a Communiqué in November 2004 and a Press Release in December 2004.

 ISO/IEC 17025 Communiqué

 The Joint ISO-ILAC-IAF Communiqué issued in April 2017 on the Management Systems Requirements of ISO/IEC 17025 General Requirements for the competence of testing and calibration laboratories, confirms that laboratories accredited to ISO/IEC 17025 operate a recognised quality management system.

-ISO and ILAC have issued a joint Communiqué that accredited laboratories can provide to clients to demonstrate that both the 2005 and 2017 versions of ISO/IEC 17025 remain valid during the three-year transition process.
-The ILAC resolution for the transition period was adopted in November 2016 and is shown below.
-It is also available from here.
+As a result of the ILAC referendum held in May 2020, ISO and ILAC have revised and re-issued the 2017 joint Communiqué that accredited laboratories can provide to clients to demonstrate that both the 2005 and 2017 versions of ISO/IEC 17025 remain valid until 1 June 2021.

-At the end of the transition period, accreditation of laboratory to ISO/IEC 17025:2005 will not be recognised under the ILAC Arrangement.
+At the end of the transition period, the accreditation of a laboratory to ISO/IEC 17025:2005 will not be recognised under the ILAC Arrangement.

 ISO 15189 Communiqué